Curricular Practical Training (CPT)

-Upon final approval as indicated above from Engineering, you will be registered for course credit during the term of the CPT.
+Upon final approval from Engineering, you will be registered for course credit during the term of the CPT.
 Master’s students will be registered for EAS 8970, and Ph.D. students will be registered for EAS 8980.

 6. Once step #5 is complete, you will receive an email to verify Engineering’s approval with the next steps you will need for requesting CPT online through International Student and Scholar Services using the online F-1 Curricular Practical Training Form.
-Do NOT complete this step until given approval by Tori via email.
+Do NOT complete this step until given approval by Grad OAS via email.
 Processing time by ISSS is typically up to 5 business days.
 Students cannot begin any work until they have received the CPT authorization from ISSS.

 Processing delays: The CPT process can take up to two weeks for processing during the busiest times.
 Multiple offices and staff are reviewing your CPT at different stages.
 If all documents are in order sometimes it can take as little as five business days for processing.
 Please plan accordingly and give yourself at least a two week window prior to your start date to get all documents in and reviewed/approved on time.